Team Managers

 • Identify, design, carry out, and evaluate a project that addresses a need in a real community.

-• Create and present a suspenseful story about a high-stakes situation.
+• Create and present a story about a character who must make a critical choice.

 • Create and present two Team Choice Elements that show off the team’s interests, skills, areas of strength, and talents.